 The controls on the Ruger 10/22 are like the back of my hand to me.
 I’ve been shooting a Ruger 10/22 Carbine since I was 8 years old and they haven’t changed much since then.

-Each model of the Ruger 10/22 has virtually the same controls.
+Like the Faxon FX22 that is modeled after the Ruger 10/22, each model of the Ruger 10/22 has virtually the same controls.

 The magazine release is located just in front of the trigger guard.
 The magazine release on the Takedown model has a nice lever attached to it where it’s flat on the carbine and a bit harder to use.